IamAbbey/drf_compose/README.rst

 Compose, see the list of features below.

-DRF Compose is aimed at making the process of starting a DRF project quick and fun while also preventing any frustration caused by the inability to quick start an API.
+DRF Compose is aimed at making the process of starting a DRF project quick and fun - giving you a development head start experience - while also preventing any frustration caused by the inability to quick start an API.

 Installing
 ==========